 Buying a New Car: The Negatives

 The average new car costs at least $10,000 more than a used car.
 The average costs are both on the rise, but people generally understand that there is a significant gap between new and used vehicles that is likely to remain indefinitely.
-If you include higher monthly financing payments and the possibility of drastically increased insurance, you can experience monthly payments more difficult than predicted.
+If you include higher monthly financing payments and the possibility of drastically increased insurance, you can experience monthly payments higher than predicted.

 Here’s an easy way to calculate the best insurance for you: follow the 20/4/10 rule.
-Your down payment should be 20% of the purchase price, do everything you can to limit your loans to 4 years or less, and your payments should not exceed 10% of your take-home pay
+Your down payment should be 20% of the purchase price, do everything you can to limit your loans to 4 years or less, and your payments should not exceed 10% of your take-home pay.

 More Costly to Insure

-New cars are widely known to be require increased insurance payments, especially if you need to have more types of coverage.
+New cars are widely known to require increased insurance payments, especially if you need to have more types of coverage.
 While new cars are equipped with increased safety features that make them overall safer than older models, this reduction can be offset by the expensive nature of these very safety features – cameras, lane assist, brake mitigation, etc. – and balance it out to an overall increase.